 Ontology is a high performance, open-source blockchain specializing in decentralized identity and data.
 Ontology's unique infrastructure supports robust cross-chain collaboration and Layer-2 scalability, offering businesses the flexibility to design an enterprise blockchain that suits their needs.
 With a suite of decentralized identity and data sharing protocols to enhance speed, security, and trust, Ontology’s features include ONT ID, a mobile digital ID application and DID used throughout the ecosystem, and DDXF, a decentralized data exchange, and collaboration framework.

-Ontology’s customizable approach has successfully gained traction, and as of October 2020 there were 82 dApps running on Ontology’s mainnet.
+Ontology’s customizable approach has successfully gained traction, and as of October 2020 there were 82 decentralized applications (dApps) running on Ontology’s mainnet.
 Top-performing Ontology-powered dApps include Wing and Unifi Protocol, both of which are decentralized finance (DeFi) projects focused on cross-chain interoperability.
 Furthermore, Ontology has secured a number of high-profile partnerships, including an agreement with automobile manufacturer Daimler to help explore ways of modernizing automotive mobility and financing using blockchain technology.
 In collaboration with Daimler, Ontology is currently developing a minimum viable product (MVP) for Welcome Home, a blockchain-based in-vehicle experience and identity verification service for drivers used to ensure the user’s data, privacy, and security.
 As a pioneering MVP product, Welcome Home combines the premium experience of Daimler’s mobility units with Ontology’s technical superiority, especially related to decentralized identities and data protection.

-Ontology’s backend systems runs on its next-generation Ontorand Consensus Engine (OCE), which in turn relies on a customized consensus mechanism called Verifiable Byzantine Fault Tolerance (VBFT) — a combination of Proof of Stake (PoS), Verifiable Random Function (VRF), and Byzantine Fault Tolerance (BFT).
+Ontology’s backend systems run on its next-generation Ontorand Consensus Engine (OCE), which in turn relies on a customized consensus mechanism called Verifiable Byzantine Fault Tolerance (VBFT) — a combination of Proof of Stake (PoS), Verifiable Random Function (VRF), and Byzantine Fault Tolerance (BFT).
 In short, VBFT adds an impressive level of scalability to the underlying PoS model, providing additional security and verifiable randomness through the VRF node selection process, and delivering shorter finality rates with BFT — ultimately combining the relative advantages of each component into a complex and dynamic framework.

 While the potential use cases for Ontology are virtually unlimited from a client perspective, the platform’s primary user advantages center on two distinct features: